GPCRmd/gpcrmd-docs/source/submissions.rst

 .. contents:: The simulation submission process consists in several steps:
     :depth: 2

 To upload submissions into GPCRmd you must need an account.
-The creation of an account is explained in the account section.
+The creation of an account is explained in the `account section <https://gpcrmd-docs.readthedocs.io/en/latest/accounts.html#gpcrmd-accounts-guide>`_.

 Pre-submission
 ==============